Barophobia/Cornucopia/content/en/Docs/SSH Hardening/sshd_config.md

 # Hash the known_hosts file to minimise usable information given to an attacker
 HashKnownHosts Yes

 # LogLevel VERBOSE logs user's key fingerprint on login.
-Needed to have a clear audit track of which key was using to log in.
+Needed to have a clear audit track of which key was used to log in.
 # By default logs are retained until they consume up to 10% of the available disk space
 LogLevel VERBOSE